 Suddenly, she was gripped by fear, “What if I forget the thought?”
 A wave of anxiety ran through her.
 Still fighting the demands created by the knocking, she scrambled for paper and pen.
 Feeling much better, she carefully placed her thought in her jewellery box which sat on the dressing table.

-She opened he door to be greeted by two men one holding a clipboard.
+She opened the door to be greeted by two men one holding a clipboard.
 “Sorry to interrupt you Madam.
 We’re here to turn your water off.”
 The man who spoke, was slim, tall and clean shaven.
-Not like a workman at all.
-She brushed the judgement from her head.
+Not like a workman at all!
+She brushed the thought from her head.

 “You’re joking me!
 I’ve got a mountain of washing to do.
 It would be a sin to waste such a lovely day.
-You might have given me a warning.”
+You might have given us a warning.”